Road freight transport – what does it involve?

 AI-generated graphics

-Over 80% of goods in Poland reach their recipients via lorries, vans and delivery vehicles.
-Road transport combines flexibility with a reach that no other branch of logistics can match – from parcels posted via a Parcel Kiosk to full semi-trailers travelling across Europe.
-At the same time, it is an industry subject to dozens of regulations, from licences to emission standards.
-Discover the key principles, types of transport and factors affecting road transport costs.
+Over 80% of goods in Poland are delivered to customers by lorries, minibuses and vans.
+Road transport combines flexibility with a range that no other branch of logistics can offer – from parcels posted via a Paczkomat to full semi-trailers travelling across the whole of Europe.
+At the same time, it is an industry subject to dozens of regulations, ranging from licences to emissions standards.
+Find out about the key rules, types of transport and factors affecting road transport costs.

 What is road transport?

-Road transport refers to the movement of people or goods along land routes using wheeled vehicles .
+Road transport is the movement of people or goods along land routes using wheeled vehicles.
 It is a key sector of land transport, accounting for the largest share of freight transport in Poland and the European Union.
 Its main advantage is door-to-door delivery – goods are transported directly from the sender’s warehouse to the recipient without any transhipment.

 The primary piece of legislation governing this activity in Poland is the Road Transport Act of 6 September 2001.
-It sets out the rules for undertaking and carrying out domestic and international road transport, as well as the conditions for entering the profession of road transport operator.
+It sets out the rules for undertaking and carrying out domestic and international road transport, as well as the conditions for entry into the profession of road haulier.

-What are the different types of road transport?
+What are the different types of road haulage?

-- Full truckload (FTL) - A single shipper rents the entire cargo space of the vehicle.
-The goods are transported directly to the recipient.
+• Full-truckload (FTL) transport - A single consignor hires the entire load space of the vehicle.
+The goods are transported directly to the consignee.

-- Less-than-truckload (LTL) transport - Shipments from multiple senders consolidated into a single vehicle.
+• Less-than-truckload (LTL) freight transport - Shipments from multiple senders consolidated into a single vehicle.
 Lower cost, but longer delivery times.

-- Specialist transport - includes temperature-controlled transport (refrigerated vehicles) and the transport of dangerous goods (ADR), which requires specialist equipment and additional documentation.
+• Specialist transport - includes temperature-controlled transport (refrigerated lorries) and the transport of dangerous goods (ADR), which requires specialist equipment and additional documentation.

-- Cabotage transport - transport services provided by a foreign carrier within another EU country, limited to three journeys within a seven-day period.
+• Cabotage transport - transport services provided by a foreign carrier within another EU country, limited to three journeys within seven days.

-It is worth distinguishing transport from road haulage - A freight forwarder organises the transport but does not carry it out themselves.
-Intermodal transport, which combines road, rail and sea transport, is a separate category.
+It is worth distinguishing between transport and road freight - A freight forwarder organises the transport but does not carry it out themselves.
+Intermodal transport, which combines road, rail or sea transport, is a separate category.

 What types of vehicles are used in road transport?

-Road transport vehicles are divided into motorised and non-motorised categories.
-The first group includes lorries, vans (with a gross vehicle weight of up to 3.5 tonnes) and tractor units, which tow semi-trailers carrying cargo.
+Road transport vehicles are divided into motorised and non-motorised vehicles.
+The first group includes lorries, delivery vans (vans with a gross vehicle weight of up to 3.5 tonnes) and tractor units, which tow semi-trailers carrying cargo.
 The non-motorised group includes semi-trailers and trailers for various purposes.

 Specialist bodywork includes, amongst others, refrigerated lorries (for transporting food and pharmaceuticals), tankers (for transporting liquids and chemicals), tippers (for construction materials) and car transporters.

-Buses and coaches are used for passenger transport.
-Electric vehicles are becoming increasingly common in the urban delivery sector – we use such delivery vans in our fleet in selected cities, for example.
+Buses and coaches are used to transport passengers.
+Electric vehicles are becoming increasingly common in the urban delivery sector – we use such delivery vans, for example, in our fleet in selected cities.
 Please note that their share of long-distance transport remains small due to their limited range.

-What permits and licences must a road haulier hold?
+What authorisations and licences must a road haulage operator hold?

 A road haulage operator is a business authorised to carry out transport activities on the basis of the relevant licences.
-To obtain a licence to operate, four conditions must be met: possession of operational facilities, financial standing, good repute, and the appointment of a person responsible for transport management.
+To obtain a licence to practise the profession, four conditions must be met: possession of operational facilities, financial capacity, good repute, and the appointment of a person responsible for transport management.

-The person managing transport must hold a certificate of professional competence confirming their knowledge of law, finance and logistics.
-For international transport, a Community licence is required, which costs around PLN 4,000 for five years.
-Supervision of carriers is carried out by The Chief Inspectorate of Road Transport (GITD), which oversees, amongst other things, drivers' working hours and the technical condition of the vehicles.
+The person managing transport must hold a certificate of professional competence, confirming their knowledge of law, finance and logistics.
+For international transport, a Community licence is required, which costs around 4,000 zł for 5 years.
+Supervision of transport operators is carried out by The Chief Inspectorate of Road Transport (GITD), which oversees, amongst other things, drivers’ working hours and the technical condition of the vehicles.

 What documents are required when transporting goods?

 The CMR consignment note is the key document in international transport.
-An increasing number of companies are switching to e-CMR (electronic consignment note), and full implementation of this solution across the EU is scheduled for 2027.
-Make sure that the carrier also has a driver’s certificate, customs documentation (for shipments outside the EU) and OCP insurance.
+An increasing number of companies are switching to the e-CMR (electronic consignment note), and full implementation of this solution across the EU is planned for 2027.
+Make sure that the carrier also has a driver’s certificate, customs documentation (for shipments outside the EU) and third-party liability insurance.

 What factors influence road transport costs?

 Several key factors influence the cost of road transport.
-Fuel costs account for the largest share, making up as much as 30–40% of total operating costs and being subject to market price fluctuations.
-Driver wages are a significant item, rising due to staff shortages in the industry.
-Added to this are road tolls (the e-TOLL system in Poland, maut in Germany) and the costs of insurance and vehicle depreciation.
+Fuel costs account for the largest share, making up as much as 30–40 per cent of total operating costs, and are subject to market price fluctuations.
+Drivers’ wages are a significant item, and are rising due to staff shortages in the sector.
+Added to this are road tolls (the e-TOLL system in Poland, maut in Germany) as well as the costs of insurance and vehicle depreciation.

-Indicative rates for 2026 are PLN 4.5–6 per km for delivery vans and up to PLN 8 per km for specialist transport (e.g. refrigerated vehicles).
-A carrier’s profitability is also affected by empty runs – driving without a load on the return journey, which generates costs without generating revenue.
-Bear in mind that from 2028, the ETS2 (European Emissions Trading System) will cover road transport, which will further increase the cost of fossil fuels.
+Indicative rates for 2026 are 4.5–6 zł per km for delivery vans and up to 8 zł per km for specialised transport (e.g. refrigerated lorries).
+A carrier’s profitability is also affected by empty runs – travelling without a load on the return journey, which generates costs without generating revenue.
+Bear in mind that from 2028, the ETS2 (European Emissions Trading Scheme) will cover road transport, which will further increase the cost of fossil fuels.

 What are the advantages and disadvantages of road transport?